heosua91/base-laravel-token/README.md

 ## About Base Laravel API

-- Authentication Basic without verify email
+- Authentication Basic with verify email
 - Role with Gate and Policy

 ## License